Digitix08/source-code_pgSQL/README.md

 # source-code for PostgreSQL
 source-code login system, modified for pgsql

+Tested working on ie6 and higher, modern chrome and firefox

 # Prerequisites
 PHP install (tested working on 8.2.29 and 8.4)